NEWS

 I want to let you know that I dare not claim to have succeeded, but I've followed my interests throughout my life without dwelling too much on the future.
 If attempting to predict how to succeed in the future means you must do certain things a certain way now, then such a thought process doesn't work for me.

-Because our personalities and interests are usually relatively stable, rather than struggling with a job you don't like or giving up your interests to chase a high salary, it's better to do what you genuinely love.
-Your income may be low, and your experiences may not be smooth.
-But everything you do will be what you love; it's your choice and your life.
+Because our personalities and interests are usually relatively stable, it’s better to pursue what you genuinely love instead of struggling with a job you don’t like or sacrificing your interests for a higher salary.
+While your income may be low and your experiences may not be smooth, everything you do will be driven by your passion.
+It's your choice and your life.

 Peace be with you as we walk on the path we have chosen for ourselves.